cegogo/fe-leadopp/README.md

 ### Step 2: Add Google OAuth Provider Client ID

-In your env.md file, add the client ID with your Google API Client ID: clientId="77667127780-sfmalfalf-asjbfkasla"
+In your .env file, add the client ID with your Google API Client ID:
+REACT_APP_CLIENT_ID=77667127780-6gtwetwetew.apps.googleusercontent.com

 In your index.tsx: